We've independently reviewed this article to make sure it's as accurate as we can make it.

 Looking to understand how the calculator works?

-All the assumed weights themselves are hidden to save the calculator being overly long, so I’ll walk through them here.
+All the assumed weights themselves are hidden to save the calculator from being overly long, so I’ll walk through them below.

 Dead Loads

-Otherwise known as static loads, these are the loads are from the building itself.
-They aren’t expected to change throughout the lifetime of the structure – they’re the same on day 1 as they are on year 50.
+If you’re determined to discover how heavy your house is, one of the key things to consider is dead loads.
+Otherwise known as static loads, dead loads are the loads from the building itself.
+Dead loads aren’t expected to change throughout the structure’s lifetime – they’re the same on day 1 as on year 50.

-The drop-down list inputs in the calculator correlates to the below values:
+The drop-down list inputs in the calculator correlate to the below values:

 If you’re particularly eagle-eyed, you may notice that foundation loads aren’t included in the calculator.

-Due to the complex options and huge amount of weight a foundation adds, it was omitted from the calculations.
-It would be too complicated to include as an input, and take away from the “quick-estimate” style calculator.
+Due to the complex options and huge amount of weight a foundation adds, foundation loads were omitted from the calculations.
+It would be too complicated to include foundation loads as an input, not to mention it would take away from the “quick-estimate” style calculator.

 Plus, I consider a house’s weight to be everything above the ground.
 If you were to pick up the house and move it (like with a house mover), the foundation wouldn’t make the journey with you.